hiddenSymmetries/simsopt/docs/source/getting_started.rst

     * pyoculus
     * h5py
     * f90nml
-- For VMEC support
+- For VMEC support:
     * https://github.com/hiddenSymmetries/vmec2000
-- For quasisymmetry optimization
+- For computing Boozer coordinates:
     * `booz_xform <https://hiddensymmetries.github.io/booz_xform/>`_

 For requirements of separate physics modules like VMEC, see the